Akshara416/autonomous_agent_crewai/README.md

 ## Summarizer

-- Summarises the retrived news articles
+- Summarizes the retrived news articles
 - LLM used - llama3 using ollama